PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

 First stop – Australia!
 He was freelancing there as a designer but also worked as a bartender.
 After his visa expired, it was time for a new adventure – this time, it was Canada.

 He lived there for a few months, also freelancing.
 Later on, he came back to Italy, where he stayed in Milan for a year.
 He worked for a company for a year, but the city did not grow on him.
 For a few months, he went back to his hometown, but soon he missed traveling around the world.
 And this time he chose Warsaw – he had a friend here, so it seemed a good place to move to.
-He lives here for two years already, and since March he became a new bro at Asper Brothers.
+He has lived here for two years already, and since March, he has become a new bro at Asper Brothers.
 We hope that this time he’s gonna stay for longer!

 From backpacker to software engineer

 Paweł studied informatics at Lublin, but he confessed that he wasn’t that into it at first.
 He got an engineering degree, but he did it mostly because he felt his parents and society obligated him to get it.
 Not being sure what he wants to do, he started travelling through Europe to earn money.
 Belgium, Holland, England, Scotland, Sweden – you name it.
 He worked mostly as a physical worker at construction works and in warehouses.
 It took him six years to realize, that what he really needs is something involving intellectually, as he got bored so fast with his previous works.

 He came back to Poland to reunite with his beloved girlfriends and figured out that he would like to train to become a developer.
 It took him a year of self-education and private lessons to dare to apply to a software house.
 And in August 2018, he became a Junior Front-End Developer.
 He found his way to be always intellectually challenged and found great co-workers that inspire him and not let him get bored.